(current through May 5, 2017)

 data contained in information which disclose conformity with specific experiential, educational or medical qualifications required for government employment or for receipt of a public pension, but not including any detailed medical or psychological information, shall be a government record.

 a.
 A public official, officer, employee or custodian who knowingly and willfully violates P.L.1963, c.
 73 (N.J.S.A.
 47:1A-1 et seq.), as amended and supplemented, and is found to have unreasonably denied access under the totality of the circumstances, shall be subject to a civil penalty of $1,000 for an initial violation, $2,500 for a second violation that occurs within 10 years of an initial violation, and $5,000 for a third violation that occurs within 10 years of an initial violation.
 This penalty shall be collected and enforced in proceedings in accordance with the “Penalty Enforcement Law of 1999,” P.L.1999, c.
 274 (N.J.S.A.
 2A:58-10 et seq.), and the rules of court governing actions for the collection of civil penalties.
 The Superior Court shall have jurisdiction of proceedings for the collection and enforcement of the penalty imposed by this section.

 Appropriate disciplinary proceedings may be initiated against a public official, officer, employee or custodian against whom a penalty has been imposed.

 The New Jersey Supreme Court may adopt such court rules as it deems necessary to effectuate the purposes of this act.

 The Commissioner of Community Affairs shall include in the annual budget request of the Department of Community Affairs a request for sufficient funds to effectuate the purposes of section 8 of P.L.2001, c.
-404 (C.47:1A-7).
+404 (N.J.S.A.
+47:1A-7).